Parsl/parsl/docs/devguide/roadmap.rst

 Execution core and parallelism (DFK)
 ------------------------------------

-* **Support for application and data futures within scripts**
+* **Support for application and data futures within scripts.**
-* **Internal (dynamically created/updated) task/data dependency graph that enables asynchronous execution ordered by data dependencies and throttled by resource limits**
+* **Internal (dynamically created/updated) task/data dependency graph that enables asynchronous execution ordered by data dependencies and throttled by resource limits.**
-* Well defined state transition model for task lifecycle
+* **Well-defined state transition model for task lifecycle. (v0.5.0)**
+* Add data staging to task state transition model.
 * More efficient algorithms for managing dependency resolution.
-* Scheduling and allocation algorithms that determine job placement based on **job** and data requirements (including deadlines) as well as **site capabilities**
+* Scheduling and allocation algorithms that determine job placement based on job and data requirements (including deadlines) as well as site capabilities.
+* **Directing jobs to a specific set of sites.(v0.4.0)**
-* **Logic to manage (provision, resize) execution resource block based on job requirements, and fitting tasks into the resource blocks (v0.4.0)**
+* **Logic to manage (provision, resize) execution resource block based on job requirements, and running multiple tasks per resource block (v0.4.0).**
 * **Retry logic to support recovery and fault tolerance**
-    - **This can be done by the user now with Exception handling**
 * **Workflow level checkpointing and restart (v0.4.0)**

 Resource provisioning and execution